vibhudadhichi/blockchain-nanodegree-project-2/README.md

 If directory is not empty, BlockchainDb class will read the existing data from existing LevelDB directory.

-To delete existing data, just
+> If you need to start empty Blockchain in the same directory, you can delete existing data.
-delete the directory, specified in the `new BlockchainDb(dbDir)`.
-It is `./db` in this case.
+For that just delete the` dbDir` directory, that you specified in the `new BlockchainDb(dbDir)` call.

 Now you are ready to create Blockchain instance, using BlockchainDb instance:
 ```